Thilanka-lt/prj01_Solanum_lycopercicum_trichome/differential expression/mapping reads.md

 ```

-      * once you map you can purge the paired end reads.
+      * once you map you can purge the paired-end reads.